“All you have to do is write one true sentence. Write the truest sentence that you know.” – Ernest Hemingway

 That’s what we’re aiming for.
 And yes, let’s keep going.
 Let’s see where this ends.
 This could be good.
 After all, a few of you have brought the popcorn.
 And a few of you might be a little nervous for me.

 Could this turn into an epic meltdown?
-The kind of thing that happens routinely in our internet age?
+The kind of thing that happens routinely in our internet age, when a writer who has tried for years finally loses his or her mind?
 Perhaps.
 (And I see those cynics and critics over there.
 They’re eyeing the situation, like vultures in a tree, analyzing the animal that’s circling in confusion, acting ill on the African savanna.)

 Let’s ignore the cynics and vultures a moment.
 Let’s start with a premise.
 A simple premise.
 Another “one true sentence,” if you will.